-We are frequently asked why a new nib does not work well or why the ink does not flow very well.
+New nibs must be prepared before using them.
+Otherwise, they will not work well or the ink does not flow very well.

 The most common reason is the new nib has not been prepared before using it.
 New nibs are usually coated with a thin coat of lacquer to protect them.
 This should be removed before you start writing.